Camino del Norte: Day 11 – Laredo to Güemes

 He explained all of the history in Spanish and had a volunteer who was tasked with translating his stories into English.
 I felt terrible for the poor girl, as he spoke for long stretches and then grew impatient as the young girl tried to remember the gist of his five-minute speeches.
 Overall, it was an interesting history lesson, and had a bit of a summer camp vibe as we all gathered around for story time.

-The pilgrims all ate in a huge communal dining room with long tables with roughly 10 people at each.
+After the presentation the other pilgrims and I all ate in a huge communal dining room with long tables with roughly 10 people at each.
 I sat next to a German man traveling with his dog, who was sleeping in a tent out in the yard.
 We ate salad, bread, and pasta, and there was some red table wine for those who wanted it.
 Overall it was a nice meal, and I got to chat with several pilgrims from all around Spain, Europe, and a few from South America and the US.

 Once I had eaten and relaxed a bit, folded my laundry, and prepped my things for the next day, I climbed into my bunk and dozed off within a few minutes of laying down.